subirvarma/GeneralCognitics/_posts/2022-10-07-Transformers.md

 *Figure 3*

-When we introduced the concept of Attention in the previous chapter (see Figure **rnn65** in Chapter **NLP**), it was in the context of the Encoder-Decoder architecture, with Attention being used so that the words in the Encoder can influence the representation of words in the Decoder.
+When the concept of Attention was introduced into Deep Learning by [Bahdanau, Cho, Bengio](https://arxiv.org/abs/1409.0473), it was in the context of the Encoder-Decoder architecture, with Attention being used so that the words in the Encoder can influence the representation of words in the Decoder.
 This was referred to as **Cross Attention**.
 We are going to take this idea and modify it in a way such that the Attention mechanism can be used to allow words in the same sentence to modify each others representations, which is called **Self Attention**.

 A possible way in which this can be done is shown in Figure 3.
 The figure shows the embedded word sequence in the bottom layer followed by two layers of Self Attention.
 In each Self Attention layer, the representation of each of the words is modified by every other word in the sequence by using the Self Attention mechanism (an example of the connections from one of the words is shown, but the same connections exist for all the other words as well).
 This process can be repeated with multiple layers, with the output of layer $i$ serving as the input to layer $i+1$, as shown in the figure.
 The idea behind this architecture is that after several layers of Self Attention, each word develops a representation that takes into account all the other words that exist in the sentence.
 The exact calculations used to implement Self Attention are described in detail in the following section.
 Also note that the calculations for each of the words proceeds independently up the stack, which means that unlike RNNs, the words in the entire input sequence can be processed in parallel.